Your dream’s come true, you’re finally in Japan!

 I absolutely love this great series of books because the stories are intriguing and surprising, even for adult readers.
 There are quite a few books in this range and they’re suitable for readers between JLPT N2 and N3 level.

-This collection of short stories is suitable for beginners (JLPT N5-N4) and is available on Kindle.
+This collection of short stories is suitable for beginners (JLPT N5-N4).
+Search for it on Kindle.

 Hoshi Shinichi, a very prolific author, is famous for stories that are just a few pages long.
 Just be sure to check carefully that you’re buying the Japanese edition of a book before purchasing, as the English translations and Japanese books seem to be mixed together.